Montowampate

-Montowampate (1609–1633), was the Sachem of the Naumkeag or Pawtucket in the area of present day Saugus, Massachusetts at the time of the Puritan Great Migration.
+Montowampate (c.
+1609–1633) was the Sachem of the Naumkeag or Pawtucket in the area of present day Saugus, Massachusetts at the time of the Puritan Great Migration.
 The colonists called him Sagamore James.
 He was one of three sons of Nanepashemet, the sachem of the entire region occupied by tribes of the confederation.

 Early life

-Montowampate was born in 1609 to Nanepashemet, the Great Sachem of the Pawtucket Confederation, and his wife, identified in English records only as the Squaw Sachem of Mistick.
+Montowampate was born in about 1609 to Nanepashemet, the Great Sachem of the Pawtucket Confederation, and his wife, identified in English records only as the Squaw Sachem of Mistick.
 Nanepashemet's territory was divided following his death in 1619, and Montowampate was given control over the area consisting of present-day Swampscott, Nahant, Lynn, Lynnfield, Marblehead, Reading, Saugus, and Wakefield.
 Montowampate resided on Sagamore Hill in Lynn, a high bluff located near the head of Long Beach.

 Personal life

 Montowampate was married to Wenunchus, daughter of Passaconaway.
 The two married about 1629 in Pennacook (now known as Concord, New Hampshire).
 Their marriage ceremony was followed by a large banquet.
 Not long after their marriage, Wenunchus, escorted by a number of Montowampate's men, returned to her father's territory for a visit.
 Once she arrived safely, Montowampate's men returned home.
 When Wenunchus was ready to return to Montowampate, Passaconaway sent messengers to Montowampate to tell him that his wife was ready to return and that he should send a convoy to get her.

 Montowampate felt that Passaconaway should sponsor the return party, as Montowampate's men had already escorted her to her father.
 He thought that sending a convoy would make him and his people appear subservient to Passaconaway.
 Passaconaway felt that he deserved more respect from the young Sachem and told Montowampate that if he wanted Wenunchus' company, he would have to send a party for her.
 Montowampate still refused, telling Passaconaway that he could either send her with his own convoy or keep his daughter.
 Wenunchus was known to eventually return to Montowampate, but it is not recorded how the dispute between him and her father was settled.